kannanabhi/hungry_snake_game/README.md

 ### Introduction
 The objective of the game is to direct the snake to consume the food and try to make it grow as long as possible to maximise the score.
 The program is coded on java and Jframe extension is also used.
-> The aim of this project was to use the Oops principles and write a very efficient code for the above problem statement.
+> The aim of this project was to use the OOP principles and write a very efficient code for the above problem statement.

 ## Formal Game Description
 A interactive GUI based game, with the objective that the user should collect the food items as much as possible to increase the score obtained.
 As more food is collected, the snake grows  in length making in harder to manuver it thus increasing the chances of hitting itself or the boundary.
 It invokes the players creativity to decide the most optimum path to reach the target food without losing to the constraints.